paulus-allods/AllodsOnlineEditorTools/README.md

 - Copy all xdb from server `data` folder to your `data` folder
 - Extract all `.pak` archives from client and move all folders to your `data` folder
 - Copy all xdb from the extracted database to your `data` folder
+- Copy your `Profiles` folder from game client in your folder, it will allow you to start preview mode from tools (it will start a client where you can directly see your changes)

 You should have the following folder architecture :